 (2) The powers conferred on the Authority by the Public Transport Authority Act 2003 include, in respect of land below the air space referred to in section 16(1), power to grant an easement of support and an easement of support granted by the Authority over that land is not revocable by the Authority.

-[Section 19 inserted by No. 31 of 2003 s.
+[Section 19 inserted: No. 31 of 2003 s.
 205(5).]

 19A.
 Limits of Government railways extended for certain purposes